Propranolol is a type of beta-blocker that helps the heart to beat slower and more steadily.

-Negative emotions play a huge role in mental disorders such as post-traumatic stress disorder (PTSD).
+Negative emotions play a role in mental health conditions such as post-traumatic stress disorder (PTSD).

-Researchers found that the drug can block the strengthening of emotional memories if it is taken before the memory is recalled.
-This basically degrades the emotional memory in a way.
-This means that the person’s emotional attachment to the negative memory may not be as strong while taking propranolol.
-This could help people get past a powerful negative emotional memory or traumatic event.
+In other words, the person’s emotional attachment to the negative memory may not be as strong while taking propranolol.
+This could help people manage a negative emotional memory or traumatic event.

 Taking other medications can interfere with how propranolol works in the body.
-Anyone taking a medication to treat heart rhythm problems should talk to their doctor before taking propranolol.
+Anyone taking a medication to treat heart rhythm problems should talk with their doctor before taking propranolol.

-People switching from other blood pressure medications such as clonidine should do so slowly.
-Over the course of a few days, the doctor may recommend to slowly decrease the dose of the other medication while increasing the dose of propranolol to avoid side effects.
+People switching from other blood pressure medications, such as clonidine, should do so slowly.
+Over the course of a few days, a person’s doctor may recommend slowly decreasing the dose of the other medication while increasing the dose of propranolol to avoid side effects.

 People taking propranolol should also avoid nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
 These drugs may reduce the effects of propranolol.

 Propranolol can also interact with other substances such as alcohol.
-Drinking alcohol while taking propranolol is not advised as alcohol can increase the levels of propranolol in the body.
-This causes more side effects for many people.
+Doctors typically recommend avoiding alcohol when taking propranolol since it can increase the levels of propranolol in the body, which can lead to side effects.